Sixsinglebird/Assistant/README.md

 ### `node gpt key <apiKey>`

-where <apiKey> is your apiKey

-2. if that persitsts:
+2. if the problem persitsts:

 ### check that you properly set your API Key in the key.txt file.